-- Discuss how business case can be built for mobile CRM
+Discuss how a business case can be built for mobile CRM

 Discuss the elements of a good business case.

 Here, I will be using Oracle software as a service (saas) as an example with CRM on Demand and sags CRM, it all about actual business results.
 Purchasing a CRM application as an on-demand service should motivate both the buyer and seller to maximize quantifiable business improvements.
 The extent to which customers gain business value from saas CRM applications drives their level of usage.
 In turn, the level of usage determines the success of the provider.
 This is a welcome change from the traditional on-site license model, in which the upfront costs led both parties to put significant effort into justifying the investment while doing little after deployment to measure and improve results.

 NOTE: ROI is still important, but focus on actual business results.